advanced-r-spring-2022/marvalr/README.md

 #### Inputs
 Note: Users should only enter one input for comic, event, series, or story.
 If no input is entered, it will return the first 100 Marvel characters alphabetically.

-1. limit: An integer.
+1. **limit**: An integer.
 Limit the result set to the specified number of resources (max 100).

-2. offset: An integer.
+2. **offset**: An integer.
 Skip the specified number of resources in the result set.

-3. comic: A character vector.
+3. **comic**: A character vector.
 A Marvel comic issue, collection, graphic novel, or digital comic.

-4. event: A character vector.
+4. **event**: A character vector.
 A big, universe-changing story line.

-5. series: A character vector.
+5. **series**: A character vector.
 Sequentially numbered list of comics with the same title and volume.

 ##### Examples